Prentiss M. Brown

-Prentiss Marsh Brown (June 18, 1889 – December 19, 1973) was a Democratic U.S. Representative and Senator from the state of Michigan.
+Prentiss Marsh Brown (June 18, 1889 – December 19, 1973) was an American lawyer and politician who served three full and one partial term as a Democratic U.S. Representative and Senator from the state of Michigan from 1936 to 1943.

 Biography

 Brown was born in St. Ignace, Michigan and attended the public schools there.
 He attended the University of Illinois at Urbana-Champaign and graduated from Albion College in Albion, Michigan in 1911.
 He studied law and was admitted to the bar in 1914 and commenced practice in St. Ignace.

+Personal life

 Brown married Marion Walker in 1916.
-The couple had a total of seven children.
+The couple had a total of seven children.They are Mariana Rudolph, Ruth Evashevski, James J. Brown, Barbara Laing, Patricia Watson, Prentiss M. Brown, Jr., and Paul Walker Brown.

+Early career

 Brown was prosecuting attorney of Mackinac County from 1914 to 1926 and the city attorney of St. Ignace from 1916 to 1928.

 He was an unsuccessful candidate for election in 1924 to the United States House of Representatives and in 1928 for election as justice of the Michigan Supreme Court.
 He was a member of the State Board of Law Examiners from 1930 to 1942.